ihmeuw/vivarium_research/docs/source/intervention_models/maternal_supplementation/index.rst

 - We assume that the birthweight shift for BEP reported by [Ota-et-al-2015]_ is relative to MMN, although it is actually relative to a reference group with mixed supplementation regimens.
 Due to the belief that the effect size of BEP may be underestimated (see discussion in the :ref:`BEP concept model document and manuscript <2017_concept_model_vivarium_gates_bep>`), this may not be a problematic assumption.

 - We do not consider effect modification by maternal anemia status.

+- For the :ref:`acute malnutrition simulation <2019_concept_model_vivarium_ciff_sam>` that uses the baseline coverage value of women that took any antenatal iron: We assume that taking any iron supplement is equally as effective as taking daily a iron supplement in the baseline scenario.
+If it is in fact less effective, we will overestimate the impact of the baseline IFA coverage and therefore underestimate the impact of the MMS and BEP interventions.

+- For the :ref:`BEP simulation <2017_concept_model_vivarium_gates_bep>` that uses the baseline coverage value of women that took antenatal iron for 90+ days: We assume that taking antenatal iron for <90 days in the baseline scenario has no impact on birthweight.
+This assumption may cause us to underestimate (partial) baseline coverage of IFA and therefore overestimate the impact of the MMS and BEP interventions.

 Validation and Verification Criteria
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~